axoflow/axosyslog-core-docs/content/chapter-destinations/configuring-destinations-graylog/_index.md

 ---
-title: "Sending logs to Graylog"
+title: "graylog2: Send logs to Graylog"
 weight:  1500
+driver: "graylog2()"
+short_description: "Send logs to Graylog"
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->